jasonkyh/NTU_CI/README.md

 This repository contains the end-to-end data pipeline for a comprehensive analysis of hotel reviews.
 It scrapes, cleans, and consolidates reviews from 5 distinct sources, performs Aspect-Based Sentiment Analysis (ABSA), and generates AI-driven summaries, culminating in an interactive management dashboard built with Streamlit.

 ## Live Dashboard
-The final interactive dashboard is deployed on Streamlit Community Cloud.
+The final interactive dashboard application is deployed on Streamlit Community Cloud.
 ### ➡️ **[View the Live Dashboard Here](https://ntu-ci-vh-03-02-absa-dashboard.streamlit.app/)**

 ## Core Features